 Violating the law by keeping too many dogs without a permit will probably earn you a fine.

-Violating the law will probably earn you a fine and possibly even a jail sentence.
-A judge in Holland, Michigan—which has a two-dog-per-household maximum—sentenced a man to 90 days in jail for refusing to give up any of his three dogs.
+Even a jail sentence is possible.
+A judge in Holland, Michigan—which has a two-adult-dog-per-household maximum—sentenced a man to 90 days in jail for refusing to give up any of his three dogs.
 The dog owner spent a few days in jail before agreeing to part with one of his animals.
 (An effort to change the law in Holland, to allow three dogs per household, failed in late 2011.)

-Even if a city doesn't have a set limit on the number of animals, neighbors bothered by too many animals may sue in small claims court.
-If a court decides that the animals are a nuisance—that is, that they interfere with neighbors' enjoyment of their property—the owner may be ordered to compensate the neighbors or even to get rid of some animals.
+Even if a city doesn't have a set limit on the number of animals, neighbors bothered by too many animals might sue in small claims court.
+If a court decides that the animals are a nuisance—that is, that they interfere with neighbors' enjoyment of their property—the owner can be ordered to compensate the neighbors or even to get rid of some animals.